mbenzekri/formulizer/docs/examples/enum/basics.md

 ## Basic enumeration

->FzForm adapts how enum fields are displayed based on the number of available options.
+>- fz-form adapts how enum fields are displayed based on the number of available options.
 >- Small lists use radio buttons for quick selection.
 >- Medium lists use dropdowns for easy browsing.
 >- Large lists use typeahead search for efficiency.
-> you can specify the input you want (see force input)

 __🎨 Display Rules__